 This course consists of the reading and analysis of novels of the twentieth and twenty- first centuries with attention to contemporaneous contexts of history, social issues, aesthetic and literary movements, and corresponding national culture.

 This course satisfies the Department of English Language and Literature's exit requirements in oral communication critical thinking, academic writing and writing for different purposes.
-Pre-requisites: ENGL 203 corresponding national culture.
-This course satisfies the exit requirements of the Depart
+Pre-requisites: ENGL 203

 ENGL 246 MODERN POETRY